Wade Harper

 Wade Harper (born 1963/1964) is an American politician, the former mayor of Antioch, California.
-He is the first African American to be elected as mayor.
+He is the first African American to be elected as mayor in the city of Antioch.

 Biography

 Harper was born and raised in Oakland, California, the youngest of three children.
 His mother was a single mom who remarried a Vietnam veteran who gave him a disciplined upbringing.
 In 1988, Harper accepted a position as a police dispatcher in Emeryville, California later rising to the rank of sergeant and then in 2005, as a police officer in Tracy, California. rising to the rank of lieutenant.
 He graduated with a B.A. in pastoral studies from Patten University and an M.B.A. from John F. Kennedy University.
 In 2001, he moved to Antioch.
 In 2009, he was appointed to the Antioch Unified School District’s Board of Trustees.
 In 2010, he won a 4-year term on the City Council, the second African-American to serve on the council after Reggie Moore, who was elected in 2006 reflecting Antioch's growing Black population which had increased from 10% in 2000 to 17% in 2010.
 In 2012, running on a zero tolerance platform, he won election as mayor succeeding James Davis.
 He was the first African-American mayor of Antioch in its 162 year history.
 As the mayorship, unlike the City Council, was a full-time position, he also retired from his job as a police lieutenant in Tracy.
 In January 2015, an unsuccessful recall effort was launched against him due to concerns over the still high levels of violent and property crime.
 In the November 8, 2016 general election, he was narrowly defeated for re-election by a margin of 67 votes by Sean Wright.